 The Jay S. Sidhu School of Business and Leadership combines a strong core business education with the development of skills for authentic leadership and ethical business practices.
-The School offers degree programs for undergraduate and M.B.A. students.
+The School offers degree programs for undergraduate and graduate students.

-The School bears the name of Jay S. Sidhu, a 1973 graduate of the Wilkes M.B.A. program, a member of the University Board of Trustees, and former President and chief executive of Sovereign Bancorp.
-Mr. Sidhu and Sovereign Bank, a financial institution based in Reading, Pennsylvania, have provided Wilkes with a major gift to endow the School in Mr. Sidhu's name.
+The School was founded in 2004 and bears the name of Jay S. Sidhu, a 1973 graduate of the Wilkes M.B.A. program, a member of the University Board of Trustees, former President and chief executive of Sovereign Bancorp and currently chairman and chief executive officer of Customers Bank.
+Mr. Sidhu and Sovereign Bank, a financial institution based in Reading, Pennsylvania, provided Wilkes with a major gift to endow the School in Mr. Sidhu's name.

-The Sidhu School offers three undergraduate degrees: the Bachelor of Business Administration degree (including an accelerated degree completion option for adult learners), the Bachelor of Business Administration degree in Entrepreneurship, and the Bachelor of Science degree in Accounting.
+The Sidhu School offers six undergraduate majors: the Bachelor of Business Administration degree includes majors in entrepreneurship, finance, management, and marketing plus an accelerated degree completion option for adult learners and the Bachelor of Science degree in Accounting.
 The School also offers the Master of Business Administration degree, described in the Wilkes University Graduate and Professional Studies Bulletin.

-The Sidhu undergraduate business program is centered on self-development through three interconnected components: a balanced set of foundation courses, preparation for entry into specific careers and jobs, and leadership development.
+The Sidhu undergraduate business program is centered on self-development through three interconnected components: leadership development, a balanced set of foundation courses, and preparation for entry into specific careers and jobs.
 At the heart of the experience is the Personal and Professional Development (PPD) Series.
-Consisting of seven one-credit courses, it engages small student cohorts in a four-year process of discovery and development.
-Students explore their knowledge, values, learning styles, and competencies in a spirit of self-examination, self-awareness, and self-knowledge, forming the basis for an evolving Life and Learning Plan.
-The PPD series draws on the resources of the University and surrounding community and provides a linking thread throughout a student's experience in the business administration, accounting, and entrepreneurship programs.
+Consisting of four one-credit courses, it engages small student cohorts in a fouryear process of discovery and development.
+Students explore their knowledge, values, learning styles, and competencies in a spirit of self-examination, self-awareness, and selfknowledge, forming the basis for an evolving Life and Learning Plan.
+The PPD series draws on the resources of the University, including alumni, and surrounding community and provides a linking thread throughout a student's academic experience.
 Courses challenge students to reflect on their learning and assess how well they are progressing in the integration of content with skill and competency development.
-The goal is to develop graduates who understand the value of cognitive and emotional intelligence as they exercise authentic leadership in careers that demand individual commitment to excellence and genuine appreciation for teamwork.
+The goal is to develop graduates who understand the value of cognitive and emotional intelligence as they exercise authentic leadership in careers and lives that demand individual commitment to excellence and genuine appreciation for teamwork.